-Wednesday, March 1, 2023- Application Opens for Current Grads Returning to Graduate Housing Monday, April 3, 2023 - Priority Deadline for returners
+Friday, March 1, 2024 - Application Opens for Current Graduate Housing students who are Returning to Graduate Housing

+Monday, April 1, 2024 - Priority Deadline for returners

-Please note that if you apply after this date, you are not guaranteed to be assigned to your current space for the following term
+Please note that if you apply after this date, Housing and Residence Life will not be able to take housing preferences into consideration.

-Friday, April 7, 2023- Assignments for Returning Grads sent out.
+Friday, April 5, 2024 - Assignments for Returning Graduate Housing students are sent out.

-NFW GRADS
+NEW GRADS

-Monday, April 17, 2023 - Application Opens for New Grads who submitted Housing Deposit Friday, May 19, 2023- Priority Deadline for New Grads
+Monday, April 15, 2024 - Application Opens for New Graduate Students who submitted a Graduate Housing Deposit

+Friday, May 17, 2024 - Priority Deadline for New Graduate Students seeking Graduate Housing

-Rolling Application: Students enrolling for the Fall 2023 - Spring 2024 term, all space assignments are based on availability
+Rolling Application: Students enrolling for the Fall 2024 - Spring 2025 term, all room assignments are based on availability